Best Budget Stunt Scooters

 Summary – if you’re buying for a younger child who just wants to try the odd trick or too this could be a good choice.
 Otherwise a scooter with alloy core wheels might be a better.

-Spend a little bit more money for the Fox Pro Raw Zest Stunt scooter and get some excellent features below:
+Spend a little bit more money for the 3 Style stunt scooter and get some really excellent features for the price.

 Albott Sports Pro Push Stunt Scooter (under £50)

 Another option of a first budget stunt scooter for a kid starting to try out tricks is the Albott stunt scooter.
 Again, it’s plastic core wheels mean it isn’t the best choice for a kid who’s going to be using at the skate park a lot.
 But for a younger child who just wants to have a go, it could be a good choice.

 - A strong aluminum deck